 1. Room Height

-3. Insulation
+2. Insulation

 Home insulation minimizes heat transfer between the interior and exterior of the home.
-It keeps your air-conditioned air inside and prevents it from leaking outside.
+It keeps the air-conditioned air inside and prevents it from leaking outside.
 This helps to keep your home cool in summer and warm in winter.

-4. Humidity Levels
+3. Humidity Levels

-5. Location
+4. Location

-6. Sun Exposure
+5. Sun Exposure

 Does sunlight fall directly over your house, or do you have trees around protecting your space with shade?
 Houses on the south and west sides with little to no shade will absorb more sunlight and will take a longer time to cool down.

-7. Windows
+6. Windows

-8. Number of People
+7. Number of People

 Energy Star recommends increasing the required cooling capacity by 600 BTU per person.
 This criterion applies if multiple people occupy the room for large parts of the day.
 Human bodies generate heat, making it vital to consider the number of people a room will occupy.

-9. Home Exterior Color & Type
+8. Home Exterior Color & Type

-10. Heat-Generating Appliances
+9. Heat-Generating Appliances

 Kitchens generate a lot of heat from cooking and are also quite humid.
 This makes it harder for them to cool down.
 To tackle the extra heat and air moisture, it’s best to add one or two BTUs when installing room AC in that area.
+As such, if you are planning to install a kitchen air conditioner, your required cooling capacity will increase by 4,000 BTU.

 Make the Most of Your Air Conditioner